 Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so.
 Therefore many of them believed, along with a number of prominent Greek women and men.Acts 17:11-12

 The Berean Christians were devoted to studying the Bible because they believed it to be truth from God’s lips.
 While the Bereans had a belief, a faith, the Bible was God’s true, this wasn’t a blind faith.
 The things they learned were put to the test and examined to see that it was true.
 This is different from classic utilitarianism which believes something is true because it works.
 Rather, things work because they are true.
 So what did the Bereans do?
 They did their best to read and understand the Bible.
 They would then put their understanding into practice and then see if it “worked”, the way a scientist tests a hypothesis.
 The Bereans not only gained knowledge by faith, but put that knowledge to work which made the truth personal, experiential, the sort of truth that transformed their lives for the better.
 This sounds like an exciting and wonderful community to have been part of.

 The Bible authors make it clear than we should have a strong foundation, an examined faith.
 Paul wrote that we should be the most pitied of men if our faith isn’t based on truth (I Cor 15).
 Peter calls all of us to have a ready defense, that is to be able to explain what we believe and why (I Peter 3:15).
 When I first created my website I posted a description of my faith.
-Decades later I find my views have evolved, but my core beliefs are much the same.
-The biggest change is I have become less certain of many of the beliefs which aren’t at the core of my faith.
+Decades later I find that I am every more sure of my core beliefs, but I have become much less certain about many of the beliefs which aren’t at the core of my faith.
 The next sections explain why that is.

 Consistency Between Truths and Life